SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Okay, whats all in this plan so far?"
 Applejack asked.

-Rainbow answered, "I'm going to do an air show for their entertainment."
+Rainbow answered, "I'm going to do an air show for their entertainment, and keep the weather clear."

 Pinkie said, "I'm making the desert, and I'm going to sing Rarity a song, oh and I want to play a fun game with Rarity."